Chris Tabor: Early career

-Tabor started his coaching career in 1993 as an assistant at his alma mater, Benton High School in St. Joseph, Missouri.
-The following year he coached running backs at Hutchinson Community College in Hutchinson, Kansas before serving as the offensive coordinator at Central Methodist University from 1995 to 1996.
+Tabor started his coaching career in 1993 as an assistant at his alma mater, Benton High School, in St. Joseph, Missouri.
+The following year, he coached running backs at Hutchinson Community College, in Hutchinson, Kansas, before serving as the offensive coordinator at Central Methodist University from 1995 to 1996.

 Missouri

-In 1997, Tabor was hired by the University of Missouri as a graduate assistant and he would serve in that role for three years before being promoted to their running backs and special teams coach in 2000.
-While at Columbia, the Tigers ranked in the nation's top 10 in rushing offense and played in two bowl games.
+In 1997, Tabor was hired by the University of Missouri as a graduate assistant.
+He would serve in that role for three years before being promoted to their running backs and special teams coach in 2000.
+While Tabor was there, the Tigers ranked in the nation's top 10 for rushing offense and they played in two bowl games.

 Culver–Stockton College

-In 2001, Tabor was hired as the head football coach at Culver–Stockton College in Canton, Missouri, leading the program to a 6–5 record, the school's first winning season in 15 years.
+In 2001, Tabor was hired as the head football coach at Culver–Stockton College in Canton, Missouri.
+He led the program to a 6–5 record, the school's first winning season in 15 years.
 In Tabor's only season there, his team set school records for points scored, touchdowns and total yards, and ranked 17th in the NAIA in total defense and 10th in pass defense.